Skip to content

 What is risk management?

-The Risk SIG provides a forum in which to share knowledge and ideas, develop expertise and understanding, foster ‘best practice’ and actively promote the adoption of project risk management.
+The Risk Interest Network provides a forum in which to share knowledge and ideas, develop expertise and understanding, foster ‘best practice’ and actively promote the adoption of project risk management.

-The Risk SIG holds four events per year in January, April, July and October in various locations around the country.
-In addition we support many local APM Branch events, other APM SIGs and conferences organised by professional bodies and organisations.
-The Risk SIG is the only independent organisation in the UK specialising in project risk management.
+We support many local APM Regional Network events, other APM Interest Network's and conferences organised by professional bodies and organisations.
+We are the only independent organisation in the UK specialising in project risk management.

 • to enable effective management of risk;